celery/ceps/draft/celery-5-high-level-architecture.rst

 the worker will execute the new tasks.
-After the cooldown period, if there are still more tasks in the :ref:`draft/celery-5-high-level-architecture:Internal Tasks Queue` than the current maximum capacity we increase the maximum concurrency exponentially by a configurable exponent multiplied by the number of increases.
+After the cooldown period, if there are still more tasks in the :ref:`draft/celery-5-high-level-architecture:Internal Tasks Queue` than the current maximum capacity we increase the maximum concurrency exponentially by a configurable exponent multiplied by the number of budget increases.
 The result is rounded up.

 This process goes on until we either reach the maximum concurrency budget for